THE MANDALORIAN’s Troubling Attitude Toward Wildlife

 The rancor’s keeper crying when Luke kills the “monster” is in stark contrast to Luke’s relief after the intense fight.
 These little details are Star Wars at its storytelling best.
 Those few seconds in Return of the Jedi with no explanation or payoff later invests us in the whole universe, not just the one storyline we’re following.
 The (no longer canon) book Tales from Jabba’s Palace reveals that the keeper and his beloved pet had prepared to escape captivity that very day.

 So what to make of chapters nine and ten of The Mandalorian?
 Episodes in which our characters come together via the killing of wildlife that was simply minding its own business?
 Unlike Mando himself, I loved the idea of returning to Tatooine in the first episode of season two.
-To see the Krayt dragon go from bleached skeleton to CG masterpiece, and learn that it eats sarlaccs is exciting. ( Is this how Boba Fett escaped?)
+To see the Krayt dragon go from bleached skeleton to CG masterpiece, and learn that it eats sarlaccs is exciting.
+(Is this how Boba Fett escaped?)

-THE MANDALORIAN's Troubling Attitude Toward the Natural World_2
+THE MANDALORIAN’s Troubling Attitude Toward Wildlife_2

 Lucasfilm